Med-REFL: Medical Reasoning Enhancement via Self-Corrected Fine-grained Reflection: Med-REFL Overview

 \subsection{Trajectory Generation and Evaluation}

 To generate diverse reasoning trajectories, each node represents an intermediate reasoning state, and a path from root to leaf forms a complete CoT trajectory.
-Unlike random-roll-out methods, ToT explores multiple reasoning directions at each node, producing robust, interpretable, and high-quality trajectories.
-Detailed derivations are provided in Appendix~\ref{ssec:appendix_tot_path_searching}.
+ToT (details in Appendix~\ref{subapdx:tot}) explore multiple reasoning directions at each step to generate diverse and high-quality trajectories.

-To evaluate trajectory quality, we compare the final answer of each path to the ground truth, assigning +1 to steps in correct paths and -1 to steps in incorrect paths.
+To evaluate trajectory quality, we compare the final answer of its each path to the ground truth, assigning `+1' to steps in correct paths and `-1' to steps in incorrect paths.
 For a step $s$, we define its quality as: